 DUI: Is It a Felony?

+Is drunk driving a felony?
 As mentioned above, State lawmakers decide how all crimes (including driving while impaired) will be punished, DUI felony or misdemeanor.
 In most states, driving under the influence laws call for a 3rd or fourth DUI offense to be felony DUI charges.
 Some states (e.g., Michigan) have OWI laws that limit the time period, meaning offenses at any point in the driver’s lifetime.
 For Michigan, a 3rd DUI in your lifetime is a DUI felony.

 Other states like Alabama, Georgia, California, and Florida utilize a 10-year lookback period for determining who can be indicted for felony drunk driving, simply based on repeat DUI convictions for a motorist.
 A smaller number of states use a 5-year or 7-year look back, and 10 years is the most common in counting the current drunk driving offense.
 Plus, be aware that a drunk driving charge from another state will be counted unless your DUI lawyer can convince your court that the other state’s operating under the influence (OUI) law is substantially different in its “elements” than the driver’s state laws.

 Is a DUI a criminal offense?
 Yes, drunken driving or drugged driving is a criminal offense.
 The United States, though, is the world's only nation that lacks a single, uniform traffic violation for a DUI-DWI charge.